 Creamy Lemon Rosemary Chicken

 - 1 lb chicken breast thin sliced

 - 2 tbsp olive oil

 - 1 tsp salt

 - 1 cup chicken broth

-- Sear the chicken for about 3 mins on each side.
-You may have to do this in batches to give your chicken ample searing space in the pan.
+- Place the thin sliced chicken in the hot skillet in a single layer, careful not to overcrowd the pan.
+Sear the chicken for about 3 mins on each side.
+You may have to do this in batches to give your chicken ample space in the pan to brown.

-- Once the chicken has seared on both sides remove it and the lemons from the pan onto a plate.
-Turn off the stovetop during this step.
-Cover the chicken and lemons with foil to continue cooking on the plate.
+- Once the chicken has seared on both sides remove it from the pan onto a plate.
+Turn your skillet down or off as not to burn the pan during this transfer.
 Your skillet will have brown bits and cooked chicken left in the pan.
 DO NOT CLEAN the pan…this is flavor gold.

-- Add in the rest of the broth and the softened cream cheese and stir or whisk until melted.
-Stir in the heavy cream and lemon juice to combine.
-Sprinkle the lemon broth mixture with 1/4 tsp xanthan gum and whisk until fully combined.
+- Add butter and rosemary and stir until melted.
+Stir in the lemon juice and cream to combine.
+Sprinkle the lemon broth mixture with 1/4 tsp glucomannan and whisk until fully combined.

 Nutrition information can vary for a recipe based on factors such as precision of measurements, brands, ingredient freshness, or the source of nutrition data.
 We strive to keep the information as accurate as possible.
 While we do use a standard web-based nutrition calculator, we make no warranties regarding its accuracy.
 We encourage readers to make their own calculations based on the actual ingredients used in your recipe, using your preferred nutrition calculator.

 To calculate Net Carb count with sugar alcohols, we simply subtract grams of sugar alcohols (including glycerin), as well as fiber, from total grams of carbs.